firefinancialservices/slate/source/index.md

 Field | Description
 --------- | -----------
-`expiresIn` | The number of seconds this Access Token is valid.
+`expires` | The unixtime that the access token will expire.
+Based on the server time.
 `scope` | The scope of the Access Token as a comma-separated string.
 This provides information on what API access it is allowed.
 See the section on Scope below.
 `tokenType` | Always `bearer`.
 `accessToken` | The temporary App Access Token.